seanpm2001/SeansLifeArchive_Images_Clash-of-Clans/Clash of Clans/2022/11_November/06/README.md

 I did some upgrades in my main village, upgrading an air sweeper to level 6 for 2.5 million gold.
 It appears that one of my buildings was deleted, but I can't figure out what it was.
 I also upgraded 5 walls to level 10 for 500,000 elixir each, 2,500,000 elixir total, and my archer queen to level 25 for 50,000 dark elixir.
 There weren't any gemboxes available this week. - 2022, Sunday, October 23rd

-</details>

 I did some upgrades in my main village, upgrading a seeking air mine to level 3 for 2.1 million gold.
 I also upgraded 5 walls to level 10 for 500,000 elixir each, 2,500,000 elixir total.
 There was 1 gembox available this week. - 2022, Sunday, October 30th

+</details>

+I did some upgrades in my main village, upgrading an air defense system to level 8 for 3.0 million gold.
+I also upgraded 5 walls to level 10 for 500,000 elixir each, 2,500,000 elixir total.
+There was 1 gembox available this week. - 2022, Sunday, November 6th

 ### Home village battles